rolandjlevy/js-interactive-coloured-circles/README.md

 A fun grid of interactive coloured circles that change size and opacity based on the position of the cursor.

 ### Features 💡
-- Made with JavaScript and CSS
+- Made with Vanilla JavaScript and CSS
 - Adjusts the size and opacity of each circle by calculating the distance between the circle and the cursor using pythagoras theorem: `Math.sqrt((x * x) + (y * y))`
 - Generates 216 circles each with a unique hex colour
 - Doesn't acheive anything - it's just a bit of fun! 😆